lzjzhuanyong/lzjzhuanyong.github.io/README.md

 2023-05-16 update: ed25519 private key pem meets the openssl and PyCryptodome style.
 Note: the spot testnet doesn't supported the URL encoded query string of ed25519 signature, but could get through without url encoded signature.
 Test with request body or websocket api tool

 2023-06-13 update: fixed a bug in the wsapitool

+2023-08-27 update: add a new tool for html transcoding